Who is responsible for data processing operations?

 BMW will also process personal data if there is a legal obligation to do so.

-Gathered data are also processed within the framework of ensuring the operation of IT systems.
+Collected data are also processed within the framework of ensuring the operation of IT systems.
 Ensuring operation involves the following activities:

 - Incident and problem management to remedy malfunctions in IT systems.

 BMW is subject to a large number of other legal obligations.
 In order to fulfill these obligations, we process your data to the required extent and, if necessary, pass them on to the authorities responsible within the framework of legal obligations of notification.